skeeto/skewer-mode/README.md

 ### Quick version

-If the package was installed from MELPA, skip to step 3.
+If Skewer was installed from MELPA, skip to step 3.

  1. Place dependencies in your `load-path` or load them directly
  2. Load `skewer-mode.el`